 Our Board of Directors has four committees.
 They are the Executive, Audit, Compensation/Management Development, and Nominating Committees.
-The Board of Directors has adopted a charter for the Audit Committee, a copy of which is included as Appendix B to this proxy statement.
-Each committee reports it actions to the full Board at the Board's next regular meeting.
+The Board of Directors has adopted charters for each of these committees.
+A copy of the Audit Committee Charter is included as Appendix B to this proxy statement.
+Each committee reports its actions to the full Board at the Board's next regular meeting.
 A description of the duties of each committee follows the table below.

-Committee Membership and Meetings Held in 2001 -----Compensation/ Management Executive Audit Development Nominating Name Joseph B. Anderson, Jr. .
-Patricia C. Barron Peter A. Benoliel X Donald R. Caldwell Χ Χ Robert E. Chappell X -----William R. Cook Χ Edwin J. Delattre X Χ Robert P. Hauptfuhrer Х · -------Χ Ronald J. Naples χ v . - - - - - - - - - - - - - - - - - -X Robert H. Rock Number of Meetings in 2002 1 3
+Committee Membership and Meetings Held in 2002

+Compensation/ Management Executive Audit Development Nominating Joseph B. Anderson, Jr. Patricia C. Barron Peter A. Benoliel X Donald R. Caldwell X X Robert E. Chappell X William R. Cook X X -----Edwin J. Delattre Robert P. Hauptfuhrer X X · Ronald J. Naples Χ in 2002